'The Marines Are Coming': Gay star's final movie

 Her Night of Romance runs on a consistently buoyant pace thanks to Sidney Franklin's able touch.
 I should also mention that the film boasts great cinematography (Ray Binger and Victor Milner) and art direction.

 Her Night of Romance (1924).
 Dir.: Sidney Franklin.
-Scr.: Hans Kräly.
+Scr.: Hanns Kräly.
 Cast: Constance Talmadge, Ronald Colman, Jean Hersholt, Albert Grand, Robert Rendel.

 Some films have “everything except the kitchen sink” as the saying goes.
 Well, the 1917 melodrama The Great White Trail has a plot that has everything and about three kitchen sinks as well, as it briskly makes its way from one improbable situation after another before everything is happily resolved in the final reel.